Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ```

 The results in the structure are similar to those when getting the assets.
 The same options are also available when retrieving the full data, either iterating through paginated results `relationships:sync` using the `cursor`, or using the `relationships:sync-urls` to get the links to data pages for concurrent retrieving.
-The structure of `relationships:sync-urls` results is similar to those of `assets:sync-urls`, and is omitted here.
+The structure of `relationships:sync-urls` results is similar to that of `assets:sync-urls`, and is omitted here.

 ### 2. Download only parts you need by specifying filters or using the closure queries